Nigel2392/go-django/docs/permissions.md

 var DEFAULT_HAS_PERMISSION = false
 ```

 - This variable is used to determine the default behavior when no `PermissionTester` is provided.
-By default, it is set to `false`, meaning that permission is granted by default.
+By default, it is set to `false`, meaning that permission is **not** granted by default.

 ## Functions